Connect with us

 Fans cry out for one stand alone rugby channel

-Even before the cost of living crisis I was struggling to afford the FIVE separate (BT, Sky, Amazon, Premier Sports and PRTV) required in order to watch most top level Rugby Union matches.
+Even before the cost of living crisis I was struggling to afford the FIVE separate subscriptions (BT, Sky, Amazon, Premier Sports and PRTV) required in order to watch most top level Rugby Union matches.

 I have now had to cancel my subscriptions to BT, Sky, and Premier Sports channels, none of whom offer a stand alone Rugby Union option, instead requiring the potential customer to pay for expensive soccer and other sports that are not wanted.